Scheduled Personal Property Coverage: What It Is & Do You Need It?

 • Often $0 deductible on scheduled items

-Each item is covered at its individually appraised or agreed-upon value.
-A $12,000 violin is covered for $12,000 — period.
+Each item is covered at its individually appraised or agreed-upon value, typically on a replacement cost basis with no depreciation applied.
+A $12,000 violin is covered for $12,000, period.
 No sub-limits apply.

 Standard policies only cover named perils.
 Scheduled items are typically covered under open perils, meaning any cause of loss is covered unless specifically excluded.
-This includes accidental breakage, mysterious disappearance (like losing a ring while traveling), and damage that would otherwise be denied.
+This usually includes accidental breakage and mysterious disappearance (like losing a ring while traveling).
+Note that coverage for "mysterious disappearance" is not universal.
+Most major carriers offer it on scheduled endorsements, but a small number specifically exclude unexplained loss, so always confirm with your insurer.
+Common exclusions still apply, including wear and tear, gradual deterioration, war, and intentional damage.

 Little to No Deductible

-One of the most compelling benefits: many insurers offer a $0 deductible on scheduled personal property claims.
-With a standard policy, you'd subtract your $500–$1,000 deductible from every claim — not so with scheduled items.
+One of the most compelling benefits: most insurers offer a $0 deductible on scheduled personal property claims.
+With a standard policy, you'd subtract your $500 to $2,500 deductible from every claim.
+Not so with scheduled items.

 Full Off-Premises Protection

-Whether your camera is stolen from your car or your engagement ring slips off your finger at a hotel, scheduled coverage follows your item wherever it goes — at full value.
+Whether your camera is stolen from your car or your engagement ring slips off your finger at a hotel, scheduled coverage follows your item anywhere in the world at full value.
+To see how off-premises coverage works on a base policy, read our personal property coverage guide where the gaps become clear.

 Compare Home Insurance Plans in Ohio